aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 ![My Image](/assets/img/rating_comparative_2.png)

 ### 1.4 Conclusion
 In conclusion, as we examined the impact of terrorism-related movies on the global film industry, we unearthed intriguing findings.
 These films not only achieve success in terms of box office revenue but also earn commendation from critics.
 Despite the inherent difficulties associated with a genre marked by tension and controversy, these movies distinguish themselves.
-It appears that viewers are drawn not solely for the gripping narratives but also for the artistic skill and creativity evident in crafting these insightful films.

 Stay tuned for more insights as we explore other aspects of terrorism in cinema.
 Next up: Genre Analysis!